JuliaIO/HDF5.jl/docs/src/mpi.md

     variable).
 Instead, proceed as described below.

-As detailed in [Using custom or system provided HDF5 binaries](@ref), set the preference `libhdf5path` to the path where the parallel HDF5 binaries are located.
+As detailed in [Using custom or system provided HDF5 binaries](@ref), set the preferences `libhdf5` and `libhdf5_hl` to the full path, where the parallel HDF5 binaries are located.
 This can be done by:

 ```julia